How to Create Color Overlays for Divi Sections

 This doesn’t just make it easier to change and adjust using the Inspect Element tool, but also provides ease in adjusting photos and colors.

-Check out the video above to learn how to implement the overlay effect in Divi today!
 We use ANTHEM in the video for demo purposes, but this will work on any Divi site.

-step 1: watch the video.
+Step 1: Watch the video.

 Go for it… it’s just a few minutes.
 It will save you time in the end since you’ll know how it all works!

-step 2: go to “before” area in the section custom CSS
+Step 2: Go to “before” area in the section custom CSS

 For this tutorial, we put all CSS in the section CSS itself.
 NOT in the Divi Custom CSS section in General Settings.

-step 3: the trusty ol’ CSS.
+Step 3: Add the CSS.

 Add the snippet of CSS below.
 Adjust colors as needed.

-(step 3.5: if using parallax…)
+(step 3.5: If using parallax…)

 Add the snippet of CSS below marked “if using parallax” into the “before” section.
 Then change the section class to “greyOverlay”.